-- Day to day itching and dryness in the vaginal region can also be normal, but if it is impacting your daily life, it can be treated with multiple different modalities.
+- Day-to-day menopause vaginal itching and dryness can also be normal, but if it is impacting your daily life, it can be treated with multiple different modalities.

 - Hot flashes and menopausal night sweats are a normal part of the menopausal transition for some women, but if they impact your life, we can talk about lifestyle changes and treatments that may help get rid of hot flashes and night chills.

 Making adjustments in your lifestyle can help you manage those pesky perimenopause and menopause symptoms.
 A menopause-certified health coach can be helpful.
 Book 30 minutes for your personal consultation with a health coach.